glensouza/aoai-blazor-demo/.github/README.md

-# Azure Open AI in Blazor using Microsoft Semantic Kernel in a chatbot UI
+# Azure OpenAI in Blazor using Microsoft Semantic Kernel in a chatbot UI

 ## Set up